CIDS-484-Spring-2026/BrightTech-Solutions/README.md

 **4/17:**
 * Create RDS Database that will contain 3 different tables that will contain information from the "Contact", "Get Started" (Sign Up), and "Log In" pages from the website that are entered by the user
 * Once all other main objectives are been successfully implemented on time, possibly include an AI chatbot using Google Gemini's API
+* Record 5-minute video disucssing some of the final updates of the project

 ## Milestone 1 Video